puutaro/CommandClick/md/developer/tutorial/by_notification_hello world.md

 # By notification, hello_world

 This section serve you practical skill for [fannel](https://github.com/puutaro/commandclick-repository/blob/master/README.md#commandclick-repository) development.
 You can acquire MVVC architecture in js, and base skill for shellscript.
-With finishing this section, you can use MVVC architecture in js, and ubuntu in `CommandClick`
+With finishing this section, you can use MVVC architecture in js, and ubuntu in `CommandClick`.
 `CommandClick`'s most different point from other row code tool is that this can use ubnutu.
 By ubuntu, you enable to develop in wide spread scene: apt, python, golang, etc.

 Table